douglatornell/randopony/docs/2011Plans.rst

 this issue has apparently been solved by any number of sites that handle online event registration.
-We need to ensure that whatever click-through mechanism we implement is as legally binding on the rider, and is acceptable to our insurer as their written signature on the present event waiver is so that we do not open the club, the executive members, or me to any liability that we do not currently have.
+We need to ensure that whatever click-through mechanism we implement is as legally binding on the rider, and is as acceptable to our insurer as their written signature on the present event waiver is so that we do not open the club, the executive members, or me to any liability that we do not currently have.